Cities that are canceling their big New Year's Eve events - and those still going forward - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-Top image: Tower Bridge in London.
-(Photo by Richard Heathcote/Getty Images) CNN’s Berlin Bureau, Lauren Kent, Samantha Beech, Duarte Mendonca and Marcelo Medeiros contributed to this article.
+CNN’s Laura Ly, Jason Hanna, Chris Liakos, Berlin Bureau, Lauren Kent, Samantha Beech, Swati Gupta, Duarte Mendonca, Maija Ehlinger and Marcelo Medeiros contributed to this article.

 Comments